fingon/kodin-henki/README.md

 kodin-henki
 ===========

-'Spirit of home' - my home automation project based on Python 2.
+'Spirit of home' - my home automation project based on Python 2/3.

 Notably influenced by https://github.com/balloob/home-assistant - however,
-as I am not that keen on Python 3, and some design choices there, I figured rolling my own would be easiest (cough).
+as I am not that keen on forcing use of Python 3, and some design choices there, I figured rolling my own would be easiest (cough).

 What does it contain?
 =====================